GrantCuster/hwriting/content/posts/2020-07-12-swapping-color-schemes-across-all-terminals-and-vim-with-pywal-and-base16.md

 colors-oomox                colors-sway              colors-waybar.css
 ```

 Ah!
 It's using the JSON color schemes to generate application specific color scheme files.
 This is  a great example of figuring out which level of abstraction to intervene at: Pywal defines a standard color scheme spec and uses application specific templates to generate files from it.
 If anyone wants to add a new color scheme or application template the procedure for doing so is clear and self-contained.

 ### Live reload and escape sequences

-To change color schemes in many applications, Pywal builds the color config file and sends a message to the application to reload.
+To change color schemes in most applications, Pywal builds the color config file and sends a message to the application to reload.
 For terminals, it does something different.
 It uses [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), invisible character sequences that give a terminal color and formatting instructions, to instantly swap out the colors.

 You can see how this works in Pywal's [sequences.py](https://github.com/dylanaraps/pywal/blob/master/pywal/sequences.py).
 The conversion from the JSON hex color to the terminal readable escape sequence is here: